Last Updated on November 2, 2021 by Danny

 While the bass drum and toms are not changed but the sticks, cymbals, and snare drum are commonly replaced with each drummer’s own component.
 This is why these are known as breakables, as they are broken down and replaced after each band.

-Here are all Parts of a 5-Piece Drum Kit
+Here are all Parts of a Drum Kit

 Bass Drum/Kick Drum

-There are 7 parts of a bass drum which are: Shell, batter head, resonant head, Turning bolt hoop(rim) rug, Lug, turning bolts, bass drum leg and pipe clamps.
+There are 7 parts of a bass drum which are: Shell, batter head, resonant head, Turning bolt hoop(rim) rug, Lug, turning bolts, bass drum leg, and pipe clamps.
+There are so many sizes of bass drums available in the market but the most common of them is 20″ or 22″ in diameter.

 If you want to learn how to tune a kick drum, check out our bass drum tuning guide.